 So, whether you’re watching the movie, listening to the song, or just daydreaming about vampires, put your fangs on and enjoy the ride.
 Will Radley—and Damian Lewis—have got you covered.

-And here is Damian Lewis playing ‘Suck My Blood’ at Lighthouse in Poole, UK on the second leg of his Mission Creep UK Tour.
+And here is Damian playing ‘Suck My Blood’ at Lighthouse in Poole, UK on the second leg of his Mission Creep UK Tour.
 Enjoy!